 Informational

-Celebrate Christmas Eve with Some Amazing Musicians who are Blind
+Celebrate Christmas Eve with Some Amazing Musicians who have a Visual Disability

 Christmas music is integral to the holidays, and honestly, we love a Christmas classic just as much as a new rendition.
 Because as long as a song has sleigh bells, twinkling sounds, or references to the winter weather, we welcome it into the genre.
 And while we can’t decide when it’s socially appropriate to listen to Christmas, we agree the subject matter should range from baby Jesus, gift-giving, and Santa Claus, among other topics.
 But we get it.
 The earlier you start listening, the longer you have with your favorite Christmas playlist, even if that means hijacking Halloween, Veteran’s Day, and Thanksgiving.

-Whether you’re still trying to get into the Christmas spirit or working on your Braille Christmas ideas, we have some musicians who are blind that you should add to your playlist.
+Whether you’re still trying to get into the Christmas spirit or working on your Braille Christmas ideas, we have some musicians with visual disabilities that you should add to your playlist.
 Feel free to listen on repeat!

 Press Play